 Campagna, a native of Somers, Connecticut, graduated magna cum laude, receiving a Bachelor of Arts in English Communications from Emmanuel in 2007.
 He earned a Masters of Business Administration from the University of Massachusetts - Boston in June of 2011.
 While pursuing his graduate degree, Campagna worked at UMass Boston, as both a Graduate Assistant and later the Interim Director of Sports Information for the Beacons.
 Campagna directed the sports information efforts for the Beacons' 18 varsity athletic teams.

-Campagna is one of nine full-time employees on the Saints' athletic staff.
+Campagna is one of 11 full-time employees on the Saints' athletic staff.
 His duties include sports information, game-day operations management, site supervision, athletic publicity and NCAA compliance.

 In addition to his full-time position at Emmanuel, Campagna also served as a Co-Head Coach to the Emmanuel Women's Soccer program for the 2017 season in which he helped lead the Saints to an 11-8-1 overall record while posting an 8-2-1 in the Great Northeast Athletic Conference.
 Campagna was voted the 2017 GNAC Coach of the Year by his fellow coaching peers in his only season at the helm of the program.
 Following the one-year stint as a Co-Head Coach, Campagna has remained on staff as an Assistant Coach while retaining his full-time responsibilities with the department.